-I think that a lot depends on the individual, the equipment used and
+I think that a lot depends on the individual, the equipment used and the content.

-contributors (possibly more), so in one sense, I would defer to their experience and expertise.
+We have two professional sound engineering people as regular group contributors (possibly more), so in one sense, I would defer to their experience and expertise.

 I've done some work in the digital video and audio transmission world, so have some appreciation of the technologies used.